jjk-code-otter/glosat-graphics/README.md

 `python variability_schematic_tim.py`

+There's another script in there, but it's not as good.
+It's run pretty much the same way.

 # Timeline plotting

 This is a tool for plotting labels and images.
 The code needs a json file and a set of images in the same directory.